natmegsweden/meeg_course/Tutorial 5: beamformer.md

 ### Right thumb
 ![](./images/beamformer_contrast_right_thumb.png)

+---
+> **Question**: The source reconstruction does not look very good for the index finger.
+Give an explanation why this might be the case (Hint: Look at the TFR responses).
+---

-* Q: The source reconstruction does not look very good for the index finger.
+    **Question**: The source reconstruction does not look very good for the index finger.
 Give an explanation why this might be the case (Hint: Look at the TFR responses).